thingdom/node-neo4j/README.md

 **Important:** The tests are written assuming Neo4j >=1.5 and will now fail on Neo4j 1.4, but the library supports Neo4j 1.4 fine.

+This library is written in [CoffeeScript][], using [Streamline.js][] syntax.
+The tests automatically compile the code on-the-fly, but you can also generate compiled `.js` files from the source `.coffee` files manually:

+    npm run build

+This is in fact what's run when this library is published to npm.
+But please don't check the generated `.js` files in; to remove:

+    npm run clean

+When compiled `.js` files exist, changes to the source `.coffee` files will *not* be picked up automatically; you'll need to rebuild.

+If you link this module into another app (like [node-neo4j-template][]) and you want the code compiled on-the-fly during development, you can create an `index.js` file under `lib/` with the following:

+    require('coffee-script');
+    require('streamline');
+    module.exports = require('index.coffee');

+But don't check this in!
+That would cause all clients to compile the code on-the-fly every time, which isn't desirable in production.

 ## License